 Load Forecast (LF) - The Load forecast function is used by the NYISO to forecast loads for each Zone in the NY Control Area.
 The LF function uses historical load and weather data information for each Zone to develop forecast models.
-These models are then used together with Zonale weather forecast to develop a NYISO-based Zonale load forecast for the next seven days.
-This forecast is saved to the Transmission Constraint Group (TCG) file.
-See Section 5 of this manualthis Manual for a description of the TCG file used in the reliability passes in SCUC.
+These models are then used together with Zonal weather forecast to develop a NYISO-based Zonal load forecast for the next seven days.
+This forecast is used in the reliability passes in SCUC.

-Reserve & Regulation Requirements - The following requirements are passed on to the Security Constrained Unit CommitmentSCUC program:
+Reserve & Regulation Requirements - The following requirements are passed on to the SCUC program: